Orgise/web/manuals/trucos_sql.md

 DELETE FROM productos
 WHERE id_producto IN (SELECT id_producto FROM ordenes WHERE fecha_orden < '2022-01-01');

---- Eliminar registros con una transacción
-START TRANSACTION;
-DELETE FROM productos WHERE id_producto = 2;
-DELETE FROM categorías WHERE id_categoría = 5;
-COMMIT;

 --- Eliminar registros con un JOIN
 DELETE productos, detalles_orden
 FROM productos